Toddlers will laugh, play, explore, and stay active all summer long as they learn about The Arts.

 - The Full-day (9am-4pm): In the Full-day camp, your child will be able to enjoy the full FIAF French experience, including daily afternoon walks to observe Central Park’s flora and fauna.
 For children attending the Full-day camp, please provide 2 nut-free snacks and a cold lunch, as well as a blanket and doudou (comfort item such as a stuffed animal) for nap time.

-Prerequisites: Camps are open both to toddlers new to French as well as those who are already familiar with the language.
-Children must be at least 3 years old when the camp starts.
+Prerequisites: Camps are open to all levels of French including native French-speaking toddlers.
+Children must be at least 3 years old at the start of camp.
 They should be toilet-trained and accustomed to separation.

 9-9:30am: Drop-off and free play

-9:30-10am: Greetings and circle time
+10-10:15am: Greetings and circle time

 11-11:30am: Games and movements